willsigmon/HTI-BRIDGE/README.md

 2. Set environment variables above (and add API keys when you obtain them, e.g. SAM.gov).
 3. Point the frontend (`index.html`) at the API domain by setting `window.__HTI_API_BASE__` before loading `app.js` if it’s not under the same origin.
 4. Schedule ingestion scripts via cron/worker.

+Tip: you can persist a custom API base in the browser console with `localStorage.setItem('hti-api-base', 'https://api.example.com')` and reload.

 ## Extending